roeintheglasses/C0V1D-19-API/README.md

 ~url~ /api/fatality-rate

 ```
-## Don't forget to change '~url~' to whatever you're using, if localhost use http://localhost/api/
+## Don't forget to change ~url~ to whatever you're using, if localhost use http://localhost/api/

 ## Author :